|

 A very delicate love poem for the poet's genderless (as usual!) "love".

-The Academy of American poets - or to - Art of Europe.
+Link to - The Academy of American poets - or to - Art of Europe.